simonswain/straw/README.md

 Realtime processing framework for Node.js

-Version 0.1.6
+Version 0.2.0

 [![Build Status](https://travis-ci.org/simonswain/straw.png)](https://travis-ci.org/simonswain/straw)

-Straw helps you create a Topology of worker Nodes that consume, process, generate and emit messages, connected together with message passing Pipes.
+Straw lets you run a Topology of worker Nodes that consume, process, generate and emit messages, connected together with message passing Pipes.

 Each Node is run in it's own process.
 Messages are passed in and out of Nodes as JSON.